nekramer/suddenly-I-C/README.md

 # suddenly-I-C
 A repository to hold scripts in my quest to learn C!
-These are projects taken from the CodeAcademy course "Learn C".
+These are projects taken from the Codecademy course "Learn C".

 ## Scripts
 ### anagrams.c